 Rhode Island Quit Claim Deed Form

-Grantee’s name (§ 34-11-1.2): Every Quit Claim Deed should bear the Grantee’s name and their residence and/or post office address.
+- Grantee’s Name (§ 34-11-1.2): Every deed needs to bear the Grantee’s name and their residence and/or post office address.

-In writing (§ 34-11-1): All conveyances of land in the state, including those established by Quit Claim Deeds, must be in writing or they will be void.
+- In Writing (§ 34-11-1): All conveyances of land in the state, including deeds, must be in writing to avoid being made void.

-Signing requirements (§ 34-11-1.1): The Grantor of a Rhode Island Quit Claim Deed is legally obligated to sign it in the presence of a Notary Public.
+- Signing Requirements (§ 34-11-1.1): The Grantor needs to sign the completed form in the presence of a Notary Public.

-How to file a Quit Claim Deed in Rhode Island (§ 34-13-1): It is a legal requirement for all Rhode Island Quit Claim Deeds to be recorded or filed by the town clerk or Recorder of Deeds (i.e., the Recorder’s Office).
-According to § 34-13-7, the fee for filing a Quit Claim Deed at the Recorder’s Office is eighty dollars ($80.00). § 34-13-9 states that Recording Offices will charge an additional fee of one dollar and fifty cents ($1.50) per page and three dollars ($3.00) for certifying copies.
+To file a deed in the state, the Grantor needs to bring the completed form to the town clerk or Recorder of Deeds (also known as the recorder’s office).
+Statute 34-13-7 states the fee for filing is eighty dollars ($80.00).
+The office will also charge an additional fee of one dollar and fifty cents ($1.50) per page or three dollars ($3.00) per page for certified copies.